Hope Street currently has the following career opportunities for people to join one of our teams.

 - Please provide a cover letter, statement addressing the selection criteria and resume.
 Please note applications that do not address the selection criteria will not be shortlisted.

-Applications close on the 12th December 2023 at midnight – Apply now!
+- Click Apply Now!
 We are shortlisting as received!

 NEXT STEPS

-If you have any questions about this role, please contact our People and Culture department at or phone our Program Manager Northwest, Gary Humphrey on 0412 461 932.
+If you have any questions about this role, please contact our People and Culture department at using the subject line: Youth Residential Support Workers enquiry via EthicalJobs, or phone our Program Manager North-East, Hang Pham on 0411 287 902.

 If your experience looks a little different to what we have identified but you have relevant skills, please get in touch with us.